Slide presentation on this frame begins in a few seconds

 In line with many large cinemas of that time, it was decided to pursue live stage shows once or twice a week.
 A major problem at this cinema was that there was no grid in the stage roof to enable the huge screen frame to be lifted (flown).
-Therefore, towards the end of 1963 work began to remove the original timber beams in the stage roof, replacing them with steel girders that would enable the complicated counter balance gear to be installed so that the screen could be lifted a distance of 17 foot from the stage, also several lines/barrels could be hung to attach borders, legs, spot bars and lighting battens.
+Therefore, towards the end of 1963 local builders James Parker & Son Ltd began work to remove the original timber beams in the stage roof, replacing them with steel girders that would enable the complicated counter balance gear to be installed so that the vast screen frame could be lifted a distance of 17 foot from the stage, also several lines/barrels could be hung to attach borders, legs, spot bars and lighting battens.

-Follow spots ~~~ RON EVANS & PETER DAVIES
+Follow spots (limes)~~ RON EVANS & PETER DAVIES.

-After sleeping on the pavement all night, the queues, four to five deep, had to endure a rain storm before the booking office opened at 11am for the first stage show in September 1964~ ROLLING STONES.
+After sleeping on the pavement all night, the queues of fans, four to five deep, had to endure a rain storm before the booking office opened at 11am for the first stage show in September 1964~ ROLLING STONES.
 No phone bookings and all four thousand tickets sold-out by 1pm!

 Ticket prices were 7/6, 10/6, 12/6, with two performances at 6.15 & 8.30.